rshipp/sundara/README.md

 ### Header, footer, and nav

-Sundara supports compiling multiple HTML and/or Markdown files into one at generation time.
-By default, `header.html`, `footer.html`, and `nav.md` are all included (if they exist) into every page when the site is generated.
-Check your project's `.sundararc` for more configuration options.
+Sundara supports compiling multiple Markdown files into one at generation time.
+By default, `header.md`, `footer.md`, and `nav.md` are all included (if they exist) into every page when the site is generated.

 ### Changing the look of your site